btcven/turpial-firmware/README.md

 ## What's Locha Mesh
 The Locha Mesh network is a secure radio network for text messaging and bitcoin transactions.
 The main objetive is a long range network for everyone and everywhere, for this reason, we are working not only in a protocol, also the firmware for affordable devices like our "Turpial".

+If you want to learn more about Locha Mesh feel free to read [this repository](https://github.com/btcven/locha) or take a look at our website [locha.io](https://www.locha.io)

 ## License
 Copyright (c) 2019 Bitcoin Venezuela and Locha Mesh developers.